-After automatically qualifying for Rugby World Cup 2019 thanks to their outstanding performance at the previous tournament in England, Georgia had to wait 18 months longer than they would have liked to in booking their place at Rugby World Cup 2023.
+After automatically qualifying for Rugby World Cup 2019, thanks to their outstanding performance at the previous tournament in England, Georgia had to wait 18 months longer than they would have liked in confirming their participation this time around.

 Georgia’s failure to repeat their top-three pool finish from England at Japan 2019 meant they were reliant on claiming one of the region’s two qualifying spots – Europe 1 or Europe 2 – or entry via the Final Qualification Tournament, to make it to France.